Colchester Institute Skip To Main Content

 o The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 – line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk

-Alternatively if a staff member has a concern related to an adult working with children and learners and does not wish to raise the concern via the College’s Safeguarding process they can contact the Essex Local Area Designated Officer (LADO) by e-mail: lado@essex.gov.uk (Please note this is not a secure address so any information sent must be password protected).
+Alternatively if a staff member has a concern related to an adult working with children and learners and does not wish to raise the concern via the College’s Safeguarding process they can contact the Essex Local Area Designated Officer (LADO) by e-mail: LADO@essex.gov.uk (Please note this is not a secure address so please email with a blank email stating in the subject box, either intention to consult or intention to refer.
+You will then get a secure reply email that you can reply to with details of your concern.

-23. Learner Work Experience, Work Placements, and Industry Placements
+23. Safeguarding Students on Work Experience, Work Placements, and Industry Placements

-The College uses Health and Safety guidance from the DfE and HSE for work experience work placements and industry placements.
+The College uses Health and Safety guidance from the DfE and HSE for Quality Work Experience and Apprenticeships.

-Staff who arrange and monitor work experience, work placements, industry placements and apprenticeships must have undertaken the College safeguarding training.
+Staff who arrange and monitor Quality Work Experience and Apprenticeships must have undertaken the College safeguarding training.

-Employers – hosting work placement, work experience and or industry placements will be checked using the DfE guidance to ensure that the locations and environments in which learners will be completing their work experience, industry placement are appropriate, and that the employer understands their statutory responsibilities given a learner on a placement with the employer, always ‘counts as an employee’ for safety law and therefore has a right to all the same Health and Safety protections that one of their employees would have.
+Employers – hosting placed students and apprentices will be checked using the DfE guidance to ensure that the locations and environments in which they will be working are appropriate, and that the employer understands their statutory responsibilities given a student/apprentice on a placement with the employer, always ‘counts as an employee’ for safety law and therefore has a right to all the same Health and Safety protections that one of their employees would have.

 Our Safeguarding Policy guidelines are given to businesses where they don’t already have a safeguarding policy in place.

-The HSE is clear in its advice that the management of health & safety for placements rests with the employer and should not be a barrier.
+The HSE is clear in its advice that the management of health & safety for student and apprentice placements rests with the employer and should not be a barrier.
 Their advice states that ‘there are very few work activities a learner cannot do due to health and safety law’.

 The College need to: